ITISFoundation/licenses/models/User License Virtual Family Models v2.0.md

 **2.3** The following shall apply to the license:

-**2.3.1** Any modified version of, or derivative work based on, the Model Data shall bear the notice that it is a modified version of, or derived from the MIDA Model.
+**2.3.1** Any modified version of, or derivative work based on, the Model Data shall bear the notice that it is a modified version of, or derived from the Virtual Family.

 **2.3.2** The Model Data or works derived from the Model Data must not be distributed or redistributed in the original form or in any modified or updated form.

-**2.3.3** Any images based on the Model Data may be published only if the face is disguised so as to render the individual unrecognizable in any and all communications of any kind, including but not limited to reports, papers, and oral or poster presentations, in which images are published.
+**2.3.3** Any images based on the Model Data may be published only if the faces and genitals are disguised in a non-recognizable manner.

 **2.3.4** When the Model Data is loaded, it must neither be read from the computer memory or graphics card memory nor be intercepted on the data bus.